szcompressor/QoZ/README.md

 ## Single compression/decompression testing Examples

 You can use the executable 'qoz' command to do the compression/decompression.
-Just run "qoz" command to check the instructions for its arguments.
+Just run "qoz" command without any argument to check the instructions for its arguments.
-The qoz executable includes the SZ3.1 compression, and the qoz features are automatically involved.
-You can add argument "-q 0" to disable them for comparing the compression results with SZ3-based compression.
+The qoz executable includes the SZ3.1 compression, but the qoz features are automatically involved.
+You can add argument "-q 0" to disable them for comparing the compression results with SZ3-based compression (adding -q 0 will make qoz command perform the same as SZ3.1).
 Currently you need to add a configuration file to the argument line (-c) for modifying the qoz-related parameters in the compression.
 By running
 * python generate_config.py